 The Future of Work is here, and the conversation around it is only getting louder.

 The employment scene is changing at a speed seen never before.
-Millennials, globalization, mobility, digital tech, and consequent new attitudes are changing the way we work.
+Millennials, globalisation, mobility, digital tech, and consequent new attitudes are changing the way we work.

 We are witnessing the compelling rise of automation and with it a new set of fears – that of fewer jobs.
 However, if we look too closely at this, we could be creating blind spots.
 While tech advancement threatens to eliminate a few jobs it also tends to create others.